DuPont Statement on Transparency in Supply Chains

 On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) went into effect in California.
-The law is designed to increase the amount of information made available by manufacturers and retailers regarding their efforts to address the issue of slavery and human trafficking.
+On March 26, 2015, UK Modern Slavery Act 2015 was signed into law.
+The laws are designed to increase the amount of information made available by manufacturers and retailers regarding their efforts to address the issue of slavery and human trafficking.

 DuPont efforts include:

-- Regular network sessions to cover training on Human Rights and other high risk areas for supply chain management including contract manufacturing administrators, sourcing leaders and supply chain leaders.
+- Training – Management in each business is responsible to educate, train, and motivate employees to understand and comply with this policy and applicable laws.
+Regular network sessions to cover training on Human Rights and other high risk areas for supply chain management including contract manufacturing administrators, sourcing leaders and supply chain leaders.